 The Alaska Air Group 401(k) trust includes Employee Stock Ownership Plan features.
 At the record date, 1,694,216 shares were held in the trust for participants.
 The Company's transfer agent, EquiServe, sent a proxy statement, an annual report and a voting instruction form to each participant who held shares through the Company's 401(k) plans at the record date.
 The trustee will vote the shares in accordance with instructions received from participants.
-Putnam will vote shares for which no instructions were received in the same proportion, for and against, as the shares for which instructions were received.
-Fidelity will only vote shares for which instructions are indicated.
+The trustee will vote shares for which no instructions were received in the same proportion, for and against, as the shares for which instructions were received.